 Product Candidates.
-We have a pipeline of development programs targeting immune-related disorders, pain, inflammation, coagulopathies and disorders of the central nervous system.
 We have the following clinical-stage programs in our pipeline:

-- MASP-2 OMS721.
-OMS721, our lead MASP-2 antibody, is being developed for diseases in which the lectin pathway, one of the principal complement activation pathways, which is believed to contribute to significant tissue injury and pathology.
-One group of such diseases is thrombotic microangiopathies, or TMAs, including atypical hemolytic uremic syndrome, or aHUS, thrombotic thrombocytopenic purpura, or TTP, and hematopoietic stem-cell transplant, or HSCT, -related TMA.
-We recently initiated an OMS721 Phase 3 clinical program that consists of one single-arm (i.e., no control arm), open-label trial in patients with newly diagnosed or ongoing aHUS and we expect enrollment will begin later this year.
-We are also currently conducting two Phase 2 clinical programs, one in patients with other TMAs (i.e., HSCT-related TMA and TTP), as well as a second Phase 2 clinical program in patients with immunoglobulin A, or IgA, nephropathy and other complement-related renal diseases (e.g., membranous nephropathy, lupus nephritis and C3 glomerulopathy) in which we recently initiated patient dosing in a Phase 2 clinical trial in corticosteroid-dependent renal diseases.
-In addition, in February 2016, we announced that Finnish physicians had requested access to OMS721 under a Special License, granted by the Finnish regulatory authorities, to treat a patient with aHUS who was previously treated with Soliris® (eculizumab) but was determined to not have an adequate response and who was continuing to display signs of active aHUS. - PDE10 OMS824 for Huntington's disease and Schizophrenia.
-OMS824, our lead phosphodiesterase 10, or PDE10, inhibitor, is in a Phase 2 clinical program for the treatment of Huntington's disease, in which clinical trials are currently subject to dosing limitations, and a Phase 2 clinical program for schizophrenia, in which no clinical trials are currently active.
-The dosing limitations in our Phase 2 clinical trial in Huntington's may potentially be removed pending generation, submission and FDA review of additional information.
-We are conducting nonclinical studies to generate additional data for further discussion with the FDA regarding the dosing limitations and are currently preparing for a re-designed Phase 2 clinical trial in patients with Huntington's disease.
-As we announced in October 2014, clinical trials evaluating OMS824 in schizophrenia are suspended currently at the request of the FDA.
+• MASP-2 - OMS721.
+OMS721 is our lead human monoclonal antibody targeting mannan-binding lectin-associated serine protease-2, or MASP-2, the effector enzyme of the lectin pathway of the complement system.
+OMS721 is being developed for diseases in which the lectin pathway is believed to contribute to significant tissue injury and pathology.
+One group of such diseases is thrombotic microangiopathies, or TMAs, including atypical hemolytic uremic syndrome, or aHUS, and hematopoietic stem-cell transplant, or HSCT, -related TMA.
+We have a Phase 3 clinical program in patients with aHUS and enrollment has opened in the Phase 3 clinical trial.
+The Phase 3 clinical program in patients with aHUS consists of one clinical trial - a single-arm (i.e., no control arm), open-label trial in patients with newly diagnosed or ongoing aHUS.
+We are also currently conducting two OMS721 Phase 2 clinical programs: one in patients with HSCT-TMA; and a second Phase 2 clinical program in patients with kidney disorders, including immunoglobulin A, or IgA, nephropathy, membranous nephropathy, lupus nephritis and C3 glomerulopathy.
+In March 2017, we announced additional positive results in our Phase 2 trials of OMS721 in patients with HSCT-TMA and in patients with IgA nephropathy.
+We expect to initiate Phase 3 clinical programs in both IgA nephropathy and HSCT-TMA in 2017.

+In our OMS721 program, we have received from the FDA orphan drug designation for the prevention (inhibition) of complement-mediated TMAs and fast track designation for the treatment of patients with aHUS.
+We have requested from the FDA orphan and breakthrough therapy designations for OMS721 in IgA nephropathy and also plan to seek breakthrough or fast track designation for OMS721 in HSCT-TMA.
+In addition, we plan to pursue accelerated approval in aHUS, IgA nephropathy and HSCT-TMA.

+- PDE10 OMS824 for Huntington's disease and Schizophrenia.
+OMS824, our lead phosphodiesterase 10, or PDE10, inhibitor, is in a Phase 2 clinical program for the treatment of Huntington's disease and a Phase 2 clinical program evaluating OMS824 for the treatment of schizophrenia.
+We are also evaluating other neurological indications for OMS824.
+Clinical trials in our Huntington's program are currently subject to dosing limitations.
+Plans for continuation of the OMS824 program will be based on internal ongoing work and on discussions with FDA.
+Clinical trials evaluating OMS824 in schizophrenia are suspended currently at the request of the FDA.
 Given that there was no active schizophrenia trial at the time of program suspension, the FDA will address the OMS824 schizophrenia program when we have a related trial protocol ready for initiation. - PPARγ OMS405.
 In our peroxisome proliferator-activated receptor gamma, or PPARγ, program, Phase 2 clinical trials have been conducted by our collaborators to evaluate a PPARγ agonist, alone or in combination with other agents, for treatment of addiction to opioids and to nicotine.
-Our collaborators are analyzing data from these trials and expect to present relevant information in manuscripts to be published at a later date. - OMS201-Urology.
-OMS201, our PharmacoSurgery product candidate for use during urological procedures, including uroendoscopic procedures, completed a Phase 1/Phase 2 clinical trial in 2010 and is not currently in active clinical trials.
+All of these Phase 2 clinical trials yielded positive results.